anoma/nspec/docs/arch/node/concepts/engine.md

 ### [[Engine Environment|*Environment*]]

 The execution context of an engine.
-It consists of:
+The data of an engine environment consists of:

 - a local state for storing engine-specific data,
 - a mailbox cluster for receiving and sending [[Anoma Message|messages]],